finos/a11y-theme-builder/docs/architecture/base-services.md

 ## Concepts
 The following concepts are used in computations.

-* **on-color**: [Google Material Design][M2DESIGN] refers to the [color elements](https://m2.material.io/design/color/the-color-system.html#color-theme-creation) that appear “on” top of surfaces that use the following colors: a primary color, secondary color, surface color, background color, or error color.
+* **on-color**: [Google Material Design][M2DESIGN] refers to the [color elements](https://m2.material.io/design/color/the-color-system.html#color-theme-creation) that appear “on” top of surfaces that use the following colors: a primary color, secondary color, surface color, background color, or error color, as "on" colors.
 When a color appears “on” top of a primary color, it’s called an “on primary color.”
 They are labelled using the original color category (such as primary color) with the prefix “on”.
 These “On” colors are primarily applied to text, iconography, and strokes.

 ## Computational Instructions
 ### Light and Dark Mode Shades